zhubao315/learn-agentic-ai/04_daca_cloud_first_local/02_cloud_native_setup/03_kubernetes_basics/readme.md

-# 01_kubernetes_basics: A Hands-On Introduction to Kubernetes
+# Hands-On Introduction to Kubernetes (Basics)

-Welcome to the first tutorial in our **Dapr Agentic Cloud Ascent (DACA)** Kubernetes series!
-In this guide, we’ll dive into Kubernetes fundamentals, building on the containerization concepts from the previous tutorial ("Introduction to Containers and Kubernetes with Rancher Desktop").
+In this guide, we’ll dive into Kubernetes fundamentals, building on the containerization concepts from the previous steps ("Introduction to Containers and Rancher Desktop").
 Here, we’ll explore Kubernetes architecture, core objects (pods, deployments, services, namespaces, configmaps, secrets), and basic networking, using Rancher Desktop’s local cluster.
 Through practical examples with the `daca-agent` app, you’ll learn to deploy, manage, and troubleshoot Kubernetes resources, setting the stage for Dapr integration in future tutorials.
 Let’s begin!

 ---